Welcome to the December issue of InFocus, where we provide insights and solutions to help sites and other stakeholders ensure site sustainability.

 A Year in Review

-As 2018 comes to an end, the SCRS team extends our sincerest thanks and appreciation to our member sites, leadership council, committee members, global impact partners, and all those who helped us achieve the goal of increasing the sustainability of the global clinical research site community.
+As 2019 comes to an end, the SCRS team extends our sincerest thanks and appreciation to our member sites, global impact partners, leadership council, committee members, and all those who have played an active role in increasing the sustainability of the global clinical research site community.
 This is a goal and reality that, simply put, cannot be realized without your support.

 The SCRS team wishes you a happy holiday season and a prosperous new year!

 SCRS Diversity in Clinical Trials Project

 The SCRS Diversity in Clinical Trials Project: A Year in Review

 The SCRS Diversity in Clinical Trials Project, launched in 2016, remains focused on moving the needle to increase the awareness and understanding of clinical research sites across the globe about the inclusion and enrollment of diverse patient populations.
 The complexity of the work plan and multi-faceted approach to this important issue have elicited the contributions of several funding sponsors since the project began.
 Contributors to the mission for 2019 included Janssen, GSK, Medidata, Genentech/Roche, Parexel and VirTrial.
 Past contributors include Merck, Acurian, PhRMA and Lilly.

 The working group’s targeted accomplishments were achieved in 2019 according to the timelines established by the group.
 Some of the highlights include:

 - A bi-monthly webinar series that has reached more than 500 attendees since 2018.

 - Publication of two articles in the SCRS journal, Insite.